Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 To MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

-The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laugh about modding the game and other things.
+The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laugh about modding the game and #anime-discussion and #add-any-subject-here.
 You rock, fellows.

 To game-icons.net, because without it the mod probably would not have proper temporary icons for its relics.